 Antique quilts, linens and embroidered textiles are precious and should be cleaned with great care.
 They are also unlikely to have care labels and frequently are yellowed and discoloured.
 Make sure that you alert your dry cleaner to their fragility.

 With proper cleaning and care, your household textiles will be an attractive addition to your home for many years.
-Ask your Ontario Fabricare Association member dry cleaner for more information.
+Ask your Canadian Fabricare Association member dry cleaner for more information.